 FIFe's cat show guidelines define a harlequin coat as the following:

 “The solid colored patches must cover at least ¼, but no more than ½ of the body’s surface.
 Preferably the colored parts should consist of various patches surrounded by white.”

 In a van pattern, color is limited to the head—usually between the ears— and the tail only; everywhere else is white.
-It is named after the Turkish Van breed of cat who sports the same markings.
+It is named after the Turkish Van breed of cat that sports the same markings.